apache/buildstream/doc/source/format_project.rst

 External plugins
 ----------------
-If your project makes use of any custom :mod:`Element <buildstream.element>` or :mod:`Source <buildstream.source>` plugins, then the project must inform BuildStream of the plugins it means to make use of and the origin from which they can be loaded.
+If your project makes use of any custom :mod:`Element <buildstream2.element>` or :mod:`Source <buildstream2.source>` plugins, then the project must inform BuildStream of the plugins it means to make use of and the origin from which they can be loaded.

 Note that plugins with the same name from different origins are not permitted.